GeoBosh/Countr/README.md

 You can install the [development version](https://github.com/GeoBosh/Countr) of `Countr` from Github:

-    library(devtools)
-    install_github("GeoBosh/Countr")
+    remotes::install_github("GeoBosh/Countr")

 # Overview

 Flexible univariate count models based on renewal processes.
 The models may include covariates and can be specified with familiar formula syntax as in `glm()` and package 'flexsurv'.
-The methodology is described in a forthcoming paper in the Journal of Statistical Software.
+The methodology is described in a paper in the Journal of Statistical Software.
 The paper is included as vignette `vignette("Countr_guide")` along wth several additional vignettes containing worked examples and additional details, see